rdrr1990/kms4tf/README.md

 Questions?
 Comments?
 ====================

 Drop me a line via the project's [Github repo](https://github.com/rdrr1990/kerasformula).
-Special thanks to @dfalbel and @jjallaire for helpful suggestions.
+Special thanks to @dfalbel and @jjallaire for helpful suggestions!!